 Fresh and delicate flavours abound in this dish of seared scallops on pomelo salad.
 It certainly does what an appertiser is supposed to do, stimulate one’s appetite.
 Sweet scallops balanced with the sour and salty citrus salad was a perfect combination.

 You will find a number of variations on the pomelo salad on delectabilia.
 Pomelo salad wrapped in prosciutto was a great appetiser.
 The difference with this one is the pickling of the carrot, red pepper, and chilli.
-That step makes adds a sour note to offset the sweetness of the pomelo.
+That step makes adds a sour note to offset the sweetness of the pomelo and scallops.
 Combined, they highlight the delicate flavour of the scallops, without overwhelming them.

 While mild in flavour, crispy fried shallots really add to texture and mouth feel to this seared scallops on pomelo salad dish.
 You can buy crispy fried shallots in most Asian markets.
 This recipe has instructions on making them yourself, thanks in turn to epicurious.
 If making them yourself, you will need a deep-fry thermometer as it is important to have the oil at just the right temperature.

 - 1/4 cup salt